 However, it is a completely different situation with an in-house team.
 No one wants to wake up one day and discover that their job is redundant.
 It is necessary to have an open and honest discussion with the team about what automation will bring.
 Some points to cover are:

 - Convince the team of the change.
-I know it is easy to say and hard to do.
+It is easy to say and hard to do.
 Unless you have strong management support, it can be impossible to convince teams about the need for automation.

 - Design the new, leaner team